chriswill/serilog-sinks-azureblobstorage/README.md

     <add key="serilog:write-to:AzureBlobStorage.formatter" value="Serilog.Formatting.Compact.CompactJsonFormatter, Serilog.Formatting.Compact" />
 ```

+### Using Managed Identity

+Managed identity allows you to access blob storage using either a system-assigned or user-assigned managed identity, rather than a connection string.

+If you are using a system-assigned managed identity, provide the storageAccountUri argument as shown in the example above.
+To use a user-assigned managed identity, retrieve the
+identity value from your AppService or Virtual Machine configuration and provide it using the managedIdentityClientId parameter.

+For more information on Managed Identity, please visit [Managed identities for Azure resources](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

 ### A note about Unit Testing

 Unfortunately the Azure Storage emulator does not support append blobs, so I'm omitted unit tests from this project.
 I'd love to have unit tests,